-Stop by Caribou Tavern or “the Bou” as locals affectionally call it for a show-stopping local burger and a spirited, often-times eclectic group of bar patrons.
+Stop by Caribou Tavern or “The Bou” as locals affectionately call it for a show-stopping local burger and a spirited, often-times eclectic group of bar patrons.
 Sure to be entertaining.

 For anyone looking to drink like a local, Crystal Corner Bar is a must.
 Adored by Madison east-siders, this Willy Street staple is part dive bar, part venue and a full-on good time.
 On any given night, you’ll find reasonably priced drinks, darts, foosball and maybe even some live music.

 Mickey’s is easily one of the most memorable bars on the east side of Madison in the Willy Street neighborhood.
 Sit at the bar or venture into Victorian-style rooms with various antique seating and aesthetics.
 It’s been described as an “LGBTQA-friendly dive(ish) bar” that’s conveniently along the Capital City Bike Path but totally accessible by car, too.
 Good times at night and worth a stop the next morning for a charming brunch and a Bloody Mary.